Designing an office in which employees can feel safe, comfortable, and at ease is now more valuable than ever before.

 Faux plants and vertical gardens have come a very long way in terms of aesthetics and longevity.
 We are seeing some amazing realistic alternatives and honestly, you’d be hard pressed to tell the difference.
 What you can tell is the difference to the way they make a person feel within a space and how they experience it.
 A person instantly feels relaxed and at ease when surrounded by greenery.

 Studies have concluded that even artificial plants can reduce stress and improve efficiency and employee morale.
 So there’s no reason to not incorporate plants and greenery in the office.
-Designer Plants have a fantastic range of artificial plants, green walls and vertical gardens perfect for an office environment.
+Designer Plants have a fantastic range of artificial plants, green walls, vertical gardens, and accessories such as pots and planters perfect for an office environment.

 2. Natural lighting & ventilation